Goodbye passwords, hello wallets

 At the heart of digital identity wallets is the notion of self-sovereign identity (SSI), a decentralised identity model that is rapidly replacing the federated model used by Google, Facebook and many other incumbent identity providers.

 With an SSI solution, personal information does not reside on the ledger but within a wallet managed by the user.
 In this way users have total control over their digital identity and personal data.
 A user is free to choose what personal information is shared with which parties, when and how.
-An SSI solution addresses several privacy and security challenges associated with traditional identity systems, where personal information is stored in a centralised database vulnerable to theft and misuse.
+An SSI solution addresses several privacy and security challenges associated with traditional identity systems, where personal information is stored in a centralized database vulnerable to theft and misuse.

 GFT has designed and developed a solution, the GFT Personal Wallet (PDW), that combines SSI with the power of blockchain, crypto tokens and smart contracts to provide a number of innovative solutions in the area of digital identity.
 With these modern technologies, data can be securely managed, controlled and shared, for improving existing services or enabling new ones, ensuring the compliance with GDPR requirements by design.